bytewizard42i/DiscoveryManagement/docs/product/GTM_STRATEGY.md

 ### 🎯 Customer #1: The "Spy Handshake"

-**Who:** A paralegal in Spy's direct professional network at an Idaho med-mal firm.
+**Who:** An attorney in Spy's direct professional network at an Idaho med-mal firm.

 **How:**

-1. Spy calls her former colleague: *"I'm building something that would have saved us 20 hours a week.
+1. Spy calls her former law firm: *"I'm building something that would have saved us 20 hours a week.
 Can I show you?"*
 2. 30-minute in-person demo on Spy's laptop
 3. Free beta access — first case onboarded together
 4. Weekly check-in for 4 weeks → capture feedback → build case study